Huế (provincial city): Culture

-In the center of Vietnam, Hue was the capital of Vietnam for approximately 150 years during feudal times (1802–1945), and the royal lifestyle and customs have had a significant impact on the characteristics of the people of Hue.
-That impact can still be felt today.

 Name-giving

 Historically, the qualities valued by the royal family were reflected in its name-giving customs, which came to be adopted by society at large.
-As a rule, royal family members were named after a poem written by Minh Mạng, the second emperor of the Nguyen dynasty.
+As a rule, royal family members were named after a poem written by Minh Mạng, the second emperor of the Nguyễn dynasty.
 The poem, "Đế hệ thi", has been set as a standard frame to name every generation of the royal family, through which people can know the family order as well as the relationship between royal members.
 More importantly, the names reflect the essential personality traits that the royal regime would like their offspring to uphold.
-This name-giving tradition is proudly kept alive and nowadays people from Huế royal family branches (normally considered 'pure' Huế) still have their names taken from the words in the poem.
+This name-giving tradition is proudly kept alive and nowadays people from Huế's royal family branches (normally considered 'pure' Huế) still have their names taken from the words in the poem.

 Clothing

-The design of the modern-day ao dai, a Vietnamese national costume, evolved from an outfit worn at the court of the Nguyen lords at Hue in the 18th century.
+The design of the modern-day áo dài, a Vietnamese national costume, developed from the costumes worn by civilians in Đàng Trong in the 18th century after the costume reform of lord Nguyễn Phúc Khoát.
 A court historian of the time described the rules of dress as follows:

-This outfit evolved into the áo ngũ thân, a five-paneled aristocratic gown worn in the 19th and early 20th centuries.
-Inspired by Paris fashions, Nguyen Cat Tuong and other artists associated with Hanoi University redesigned the ngũ thân as a modern dress in the 1920s and 1930s.
-While the ao dai and non-la are generally seen as a symbol of Vietnam as a whole, the combination is seen by Vietnamese as being particularly evocative of Hue.
-Violet-coloured ao dai are especially common in Hue, the color having a special connection to the city's heritage as a former capital.
+This outfit evolved into the áo ngũ thân, a type of five-part costume popular in Vietnam in the 19th and early 20th centuries.
+Inspired by Paris fashions, Nguyễn Cát Tường and other artists associated with Hanoi University redesigned the ngũ thân to create the modern áo dài in the 1920s and 1930s.
+While the áo dài and nón lá are generally seen as a symbol of Vietnam as a whole, the combination is seen by Vietnamese as being particularly evocative of Hue.
+Violet-coloured áo dài are especially common in Huế, the color having a special connection to the city's heritage as a former capital.

 Cuisine

-The cuisine of Hue forms the heart of Central Vietnamese cuisine, but one of the most striking differences is the prominence of vegetarianism in the city.
+The cuisine of Huế forms the heart of Central Vietnamese cuisine, but one of the most striking differences is the prominence of vegetarianism in the city.
 Several all-vegetarian restaurants are scattered in various corners of the city to serve the locals who have a strong tradition of eating a vegetarian meal twice a month, as part of their Buddhist beliefs.
-Another feature of Hue dishes that sets them apart from other regional cuisines in Vietnam is the relatively small serving size with refined presentation, a vestige of its royal cuisine.
+Nam Châu Hội Quán is a traditional dining hall.
+Hue dishes are known for their relatively small serving size with refined presentation, a vestige of its royal cuisine.
 Hue cuisine is notable for often being very spicy.

 Hue cuisine has both luxurious and popular rustic dishes.
-With such a rich history, Hue's royal cuisine combines both taste and aesthetics.
 It consists of several distinctive dishes from small and delicate creations, originally made to please the appetites of Nguyen feudal lords, emperors, and their hundreds of concubines and wives.

-Besides Bun Bo Hue, other famous dishes include:
+Besides Bún bò Huế, other famous dishes include: